SethMinor/Torus-ODE/README.md

 ## *hamiltonian.m*
 > This function computes the total energy of a system of vortices; it also returns classical, quantum and surface curvature contributions.

+## *plotwrapped.m*
+> A MATLAB function to okit data wrapped on the surface of a torus nicely.